• Home

 The Spear Is Part of the Whole Armor of God

 Paul instructed us to use the whole armor of God.
-The word for “whole armor” refers to both the soldier’s armor and weapons.
+The Greek word translated “whole armor” refers to both the soldier’s armor and weapons.
 We are to use all available gear, leaving no piece out.
 Though Paul did not mention the spear by name, he didn’t have to.
-Roman soldiers usually carried one.
-See my article "How Many Pieces Are in the Armor of God."
+Roman soldiers typically carried one.
+See my article, "How Many Pieces Are in the Armor of God."

-The Roman spear was made for throwing, and soldiers often carried two of them into battle.
-Spears were wooden-shafted throwing javelins with a two-foot iron shaft and a pyramidal point.
+Roman spears were wooden-shafted throwing javelins with a two-foot iron shaft and a pyramidal point.
 A strong soldier could hurl one 100 feet.
+Soldiers regularly carried two into battle, one to throw and one for combat.

-The pilum, as it was called, would penetrate the enemy’s shield or armor.
-The enemy’s shield became worthless if the spear could not be removed quickly.
-Roman generals often launched a mass spear throw to disable the enemy’s shield wall before engaging them directly.
+The pilum, as it was called, could penetrate the enemy’s shield or armor.
+If the spear could not be removed quickly, an enemy shield became worthless.
+Roman generals often ordered a mass spear throw to disable the enemy’s shield wall before engaging them man-to-man.

 The Spear of Prayer

 Throwing a spear and praying at a distance are similar in many ways.
 The spear of prayer is the Christian’s second offensive weapon after the sword of the Spirit.
-Like a spear, prayer has a long reach to it.
-It can touch any person or situation worldwide.
+Like the spear, prayer has a long reach to it, capable of reaching any person or situation worldwide.

 Paul taught that we do not wrestle against flesh and blood but against invisible principalities and powers.
 (Ephesians 6:12) In prayer warfare, we want to disable the spiritual entity that stands behind the human opposition.
 When you hurl the spear of authoritative prayer and disable the spiritual force, the flesh and blood opposition softens and changes its attitude.

 The mass spear throw has a clear parallel in corporate intercessory prayer.
-The battle that begins with much prayer destroys the enemy’s defenses.
-When prayer warriors pray in unity, they launch a barrage of prayer spears that render the shields of the adversary useless.
+The spiritual battle that begins with united prayer destroys the enemy’s defenses.
+Prayer warriors praying in unity launch a barrage of prayer spears that render the shields of the adversary useless.

 All Kinds of Prayer

-• Prayer in the Spirit: When we don’t know how to pray as we ought, the Spirit will pray through us with groaning or in other tongues, praying the perfect will of God.
+3. Prayer in the Spirit: When we don’t know how to pray as we ought, the Spirit will pray through us, sometimes with inarticulate groanings or other tongues, but always praying the perfect will of God.
 (Romans 8:26-27) We are to pray with the Spirit in our prayer language (other tongues) and pray with the understanding (mind) also in our native tongue.
 (1 Corinthians 14:15)

-• Intercessory Prayer: When praying for others who do not know the Lord or are not living as they should, we “plead” the blood.
-This legal term means pleading a case before God by presenting the evidence of the body and blood of Christ for their acquittal and to receive help from God.
-(For a fuller explanation, see Chapter 9, "What Does It Mean to Plead the Blood," in my book The Armor of Light.)
+4. Intercessory Prayer: When praying for others who do not know the Lord or are not living as they should, we “plead” the blood.
+This legal term means pleading a case before God by presenting the evidence of the body and blood of Christ for their acquittal and for them to receive help from God.
+(For a fuller explanation, see Chapter 9, "What Does It Mean to Plead the Blood," page 82, in my book The Armor of Light.)

-• Protective Prayer: We activate the “Passover protection” around us and our family by “applying” the blood of Christ our Passover Lamb to our house.
+5. Protective Prayer: We activate the “Passover protection” around ourselves and our family by “applying” the blood of Christ, our Passover Lamb, to our house.
 (1 Cor.
-5:7) (For a fuller explanation, see Chapter 9, "What Does It Mean to Plead the Blood," in my book The Armor of Light.)
+5:7) (For a fuller explanation, see Chapter 9, "What Does It Mean to Plead the Blood," page 85, in my book The Armor of Light.)

 How to Reduce the Amount of Warfare We Face